 Health Library A to Z

 Light enters the eye through the cornea and passes through the pupil.
-It then hits the lens, which focuses the light rays on the retina.
+It then hits the lens.
+This focuses the light rays on the retina.
 The optic nerve carries the image from the retina to the brain.

 Problems with Vision